 Pension Plans The amounts recognized in the consolidated financial statements related to pension are determined from actuarial valuations.
-Inherent in these valuations are assumptions including expected return on plan assets, discount rates at which the liabilities could be settled at December 31, 2017, rate of increase in future compensation levels and mortality rates.
+Inherent in these valuations are assumptions including expected return on plan assets, discount rates at which the liabilities could be settled at December 31, 2018, rate of increase in future compensation levels and mortality rates.
 These assumptions are updated annually and are disclosed in Note 10.
 The Company follows FASB ASC 715 - Compensation - Retirement Benefits ("ASC 715"), which requires companies to recognize the overfunded or underfunded status of a defined benefit postretirement plan as an asset or liability in its consolidated balance sheet and to recognize changes in that funded status in the year in which the changes occur through comprehensive income.
 The funded status is measured as the difference between the fair value of the plan assets and the projected benefit obligation as of the date of its fiscal year-end.

 Fair Value Measurements The Company follows the provisions of FASB ASC 820 - Fair Value Measurements and Disclosures, which defines fair value, establishes a framework for measuring fair value in GAAP, and outlines disclosures about fair value measurements.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 A three-level hierarchy for valuation techniques is used to measure financial assets and financial liabilities at fair value.
 This hierarchy is based on whether the valuation inputs are observable or unobservable.
 Financial instrument valuations are considered Level 1 when they are based on quoted prices in active markets for identical assets or liabilities.
 Level 2 financial instrument valuations use quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data.
 Financial instrument valuations are considered Level 3 when they are determined using pricing models, discounted cash flow methodologies or similar techniques and at least one significant model assumption or input is unobservable, and when determination of the fair value requires significant management judgment or estimation.
-The Company records securities available for sale at their fair values on a recurring basis.
+The Company records securities available for sale at their fair values on a recurring basis using Level 2 valuations.
+Additionally, the Company records impaired loans and other real estate owned at their fair value on a nonrecurring basis.
 The nonrecurring fair value adjustments typically involve application of lower-of-cost-or-market accounting or impairment write-downs of individual assets.